 Arc-flash events do occur in low-voltage motor control circuits.
 Neither the contactor nor the moldedcase circuit breaker are able to interrupt an arcing fault that occurs inside the MCC bucket.
 The fault must be interrupted by an upstream device with a breaker on the incomer to the motor bus.
-When an optical sensor inside the MCC bucket is connected to an SEL-710-5, SEL-751, or SEL-751A, the relay will issue a trip in a quarter cycle (4 milliseconds typical relay operate time) or as fast as 2 milliseconds after detecting both light and overcurrent.
+When an optical sensor inside the MCC bucket is connected to an SEL-710-5, SEL-751, SEL-751A, SEL-787L, or SEL-787Z, the relay will issue a trip in a quarter cycle (4 milliseconds typical relay operate time) or as fast as 2 milliseconds after detecting both light and overcurrent.
+With an SEL-851, the relay will issue a trip as fast as 1 millisecond after detecting both light and overcurrent.
 With an SEL-849 inside the MCC bucket, the relay will detect light from the arcing fault and send an IEC 61850 GOOSE message to an upstream relay in three-quarters of a cycle (7 to 14 milliseconds typical relay operate time).